 - Successfully defeated a competitor’s attempt to quash a decision of the Minister of Environment authorizing McInnis Cement to build a $1 billion state-of-the-art cement plant in Port-Daniel, Gaspésie.

-- representing public corporations in criminal and regulatory investigations by federal and provincial authorities.
+- Representing public corporations and individuals in cross-border criminal and regulatory investigations.

-Gabriel obtained a civil law degree from the University of Ottawa with the highest distinction and went on to complete a Juris Doctor from the University of Victoria.
-Before being called to the bar, he assisted the then Chief Justice of the Federal Court of Appeal, the Honourable Pierre Blais, whom he assisted in the adjudication of regulatory, administrative and national security law disputes.
+Gabriel received a civil law degree from the University of Ottawa with the highest distinction and went on to complete a Juris Doctor degree at the University of Victoria.
+Before being called to the Québec bar, he clerked with the Chief Justice of the Federal Court of Appeal, the Honourable Pierre Blais, whom he assisted in the adjudication of regulatory, administrative and national security law disputes.
 He was also an adjunct professor at the University of Ottawa where he taught contract law at the University of Ottawa and acted as an advisor to the University of Ottawa representatives in the Philip C. Jessup International Law Moot Competition.
 He is a Young Governor of the Québec Bar Foundation since 2018.